What is bladder botox?

 Botox can also be injected into the bladder to prevent overactivity.
 If you are experiencing bladder problems such as incontinence, a need to pass urine too frequently or difficulty in urinating, your doctor may recommend bladder botox.

-Majority of women have Bladder Botox as an outpatient procedure hence avoiding the risks associated with general anaesthesia.
+Majority of women have this treatment as an outpatient procedure hence avoiding the risks associated with general anaesthesia.

 Bladder botox treatment is usually recommended for people who have tried and not responded to other options.
-If you are experiencing persistent bladder problems and have tried medication and behavioural treatments such as bladder training, bladder botox could be suitable for you.
+If you are experiencing persistent bladder problems and have tried medication and behavioural treatments such as bladder training, this treatment could be suitable for you.

 The botox is injected directly into the muscles that control the bladder, causing them to relax.
 This can help to control symptoms of an overactive bladder, such as feeling the urge to urinate often or being unable to hold in urine.
 It works by binding onto the nerve endings in the bladder and blocking the release of a chemical that causes the muscle to contract.